visier/api-samples/dv-export/python/query-changes/README.md

 ### Last Mode Example

-Use `last` mode to fetch the most recent change that occurred for a record between two data versions.
+Use `last` mode to identify records that changed between two data versions and then fetch the most recent change that occurred for each record.
 In `last` mode, the application appends data to the table without restating the full history.
 The results are consistent regardless of when you run the sample application.

 #### Example: Run the Application with DV1 and DV2